 - What other possible side effects does the medication have?

 - Are there alternative, non-addicting medications available for my condition?

 - What other modalities, such as physical therapy, can I try to relieve my pain?

 In many ways, the human desire to eliminate all suffering has been a key driver of the narcotic epidemic.
-When we get hurt, we want to be 100% pain free.
+When we get hurt, we want to be 100% pain-free.
 Unfortunately, by seeking to take away all the pain, a lot of even worse suffering has been created.
 The pharmaceutical industry’s goal to make more money should also be remembered as something that can lead to much harm.

 The drug plague that has affected all classes of people invites us to pause and reflect.
-Can I stand a bit more suffering in order to avoid a much bigger problem later?
+Can I stand a bit more suffering to avoid a much bigger problem later?
 What options are there beside pills?
 Do I have to put comfort and convenience above all other things?